imran-ib/simple-restful-auth-api/README.md

 `http:localhost:3002/api/user/login`

-After checking the password it will creates a token and save is as cookie
+After checking the password it will create a token and save is as cookie

 ## 	Logout